turbot/tailpipe-docs/docs/reference/cli/collect.md

 [Run collection](/docs/collect/collect).

-To improve the first-run experience for collection, Tailpipe will only collect the last 7 days during the [initial collection](/docs/collect/collect#initial-collection) (though you can override this behavior woth the `--from` argument).
+To improve the first-run experience for collection, Tailpipe will only collect the last 7 days during the [initial collection](/docs/collect/collect#initial-collection) (though you can override this behavior with the `--from` and `--to` arguments).
 Subsequent collection runs occur chronologically, resuming from the last collection by default, so there are no time gaps while the data is being collected.